hmrc/pillar2-service-guide/source/documentation/submitUKTR.html.md

 ## Overview

-Under Pillar 2 requirements, MNEs and enterprise groups based in the UK have an obligation to submit a UKTR for every accounting period.
+Under Pillar 2 requirements, MNEs and enterprise groups based in the UK have an obligation to submit a UK Tax Return **(UKTR)** for every accounting period.
 MNEs/groups (or their agents) can use the Pillar 2 API to submit the UKTR and meet this obligation.

 The request structure has four variants created from two dependencies.